ttlew/conversation/dialog-build.md

     ```
     {: codeblock}

-- To store the value of a pattern entity in a context variable, append .literal to the entity name.
-Using this syntax ensures that the exact span of text from user input that matched the specified pattern is stored.

-    ```json
-    {
-      "context": {
-        "email": "@email.literal"
-      }
-    }
-    ```
-    {: codeblock}

 - To store in a context variable the value of a string that you extract from the user's input by using a regular expression, use this syntax:

     ```json